-Donor Value Year/s of Tenure Conditions Architecture (continued) The Master Builders' Association of NSW \$500 1 year Applicants must be graduates who have enrolled in the Master of Science Wightman/University Scholarship \$2000 pa 1 year (Building) degree course.
-Best final year student in BArch degree course proceeding to graduate study.
-Applications close 30 September.
+Donor Value Year/s of Tenure Conditions Architecture (continued) The Lindsay Robertson Memorial Travel Award A maximum of \$1500 1 year Candidates should be Landscape Architecture graduates of the University of New South Wales.
+The award is to undertake full-time graduate study or research in Landscape Architecture at an approved institution overseas or in Australia.
+Applications close 30 May with the Academic Registrar.
+The Master Builders' Association of NSW \$500 1 year Applicants must be graduates who have enrolled in the Master of Science Building degree course.
+Wightman University Scholarship \$2000 pa 1 year Awarded to an Architecture student proceeding to graduate study.
+Applications close 30 September with the Academic Registrar.